FirelyTeam/firely-docs/vonk/facade/enablechange_1.rst

         }

-*  For the ``Create`` and ``Update`` methods, you will also need to implement the ``NewId`` and ``NewVersion`` methods, because Vonk will call them.
+*  For the ``Create`` and ``Update`` methods, you will also need to implement the ``NewId`` and ``NewVersion`` methods, because Firely Server will call them.
 For the ``NewId`` method, we will return null, since our ViSi database does not allow us to create our own index value.
 Since our ViSi repository does not handle versions, we will let the ``NewVersion`` method return null as well::